Baseflow/flutter_cached_network_image/cached_network_image/CONTRIBUTING.md

 We really appreciate contributions via GitHub pull requests.
 To contribute take the following steps:

- * Make sure you are up to date with the latest code on the master:
+ * Make sure you are up to date with the latest code on the main:
    * `git fetch upstream`
    * `git checkout upstream/develop -b <name_of_your_branch>`
  * Apply your changes